TheDucky-2/DataLabX/docs/Missingness/Missingness_Visualization/Step 4.b - Visualization of Missing Data.md

 **Example:**

-    Let's say that i'm filling a survey and i'm under 18.
+    Let's say that I'm filling a survey and I'm under 18.
 I don't have any source of income.

     So, I will be leaving the income column blank, and due to that my credit score column will be having missing data too.